nginrsw/vmkwrap/README.md

 of VMK code, making it useful for anything using **LuaJIT**.

 ## **⚠ Requirements**
 VMKWrap requires **LuaJIT**.
-Make sure LuaJIT is installed; otherwise, this tool will not work.
+Make sure LuaJIT is installed on your computer; otherwise, this tool will not work.

 ## **📌 Features**